 SetupBack to top

-To enable the PayU extension, log in to your Checkfront account and navigate to Manage > E-Commerce, making sure the Payment tab is active.
+To enable PayU, log in to your Checkfront account and navigate to Manage > Ecommerce Setup, making sure the Payment tab is selected.

-Before continuing, make sure you have an active PayU account as this is required to properly activate the payment gateway in Checkfront.
+Before continuing, make sure you have an active PayU account as this is required to properly activate the Payment Provider in Checkfront.

 Input CredentialsBack to top

-When you sign up for an account with PayU, you will be supplied with a set of credentials that are required to connect your Checkfront account with the PayU API.
+When you sign up for an account with PayU, you are supplied with a set of credentials that are required to connect your Checkfront account with the PayU API.